relativitydev/relativity-trace-documentation/docs/administrator_guide/permissions.md

 {: .no_toc }

-Completely flexible permissions can be defined for individual user group down to the field.
+Flexible permissions can be defined for individual user group down to the field.
 {: .fs-6 .fw-300 }

 1. TOC